nestedcondition/P5/README.md

 ## Project 5

-A single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+A single page application featuring a biking map and highlighting interesting places to visit in Cayucos, CA.

 # How to run this application?